-Kental expenses relating to short term and low value leases Particulars Rental expenses relating to short term and low value leases 1,196 987 - b.
-Commitment for purchase of non-controlling interests under a put and call option
+Particulars Rental expenses relating to short term and low value leases 1,119 1,047 - - b.
+Commitment for purchase of non-controlling interests under a put and call option c.
 Effective September 01, 2022, The Group, acquired 85% of the voting rights and shares in Safety Direct Solutions Pty Limited (SDS) by way of a purchase of shares.
 SDS as a result of the acquisition has become a subsidiary in the Group.
 Further, a deed of put and call option, executed on September 01, 2022 provides an option the Group to acquire the remaining voting rights and equity interests in SDS on or after June 30, 2024.
-The Group has recognized a liability of \$957,392 as at March 31, 2023 towards such call and put options.
+In July 2024, the founder of SDS has exercised his option to sell his remaining 15% shares to SIS Australia Group Pty Ltd for a consideration of \$578,000, which was recognized by the Group as a current liability.